Decentralized Caching Schemes and Performance Limits in Two-layer Networks: S C caching scheme: exploiting both SMO and CCG

-In this section, we shall introduce an S$\&$C caching scheme, which exploits the single-layer multicast opportunities from the server to helpers and from a helper to the attached users, as well as the correlations of the pre-stored contents in two layers to enhance the caching gain in a two-layer network.
-In what follows, we first present the principle and results of this scheme.
-The placement algorithm and delivery algorithm of this scheme are provided sequentially.
+In this section, we propose an S$\&$C caching scheme to exploit the SMO from the server to the helpers, the SMO from each helper to its attached users, and the CCG between the helpers and the users.
+In what follows, we first present the principle and results of this scheme, and then provide the placement algorithm and delivery algorithm, respectively.